DanielPNewman/DanielPNewman.github.io/_posts/2019-11-12-teaching-a-lawyer-to-code.md

 description: Teaching a lawyer programming for data analysis and visualisation
 ---

 [Amy][7] works as a Lawyer and environmental sustainability consultant.
-She wanted to now some programming for data analysis/communicaiton to help uncover and share useful environmental sustainability insights.
+She wanted to know some programming for data analysis/communicaiton to help uncover and share useful environmental sustainability insights.
 I work as a Data Scientist so taught her some of my trade's tools to help set up [her own github account][14] and then learn the `R`, `Git` and `*nix` commands nessary for her to:

 1. pull environmental data from a google sheets URL,
 2. process it,